Industrial deafness claims by workers in Queensland

 If your hearing loss is assessed at less than 20% degree of permanent impairment in the Notice of Assessment, you cannot take the Lump Sum Offer AND pursue a law suit against your employer or employers for causing your hearing loss.

-This could mean that you miss out on significant damages.
+This could mean that you miss out on significant damages and fair compensation.
 So it’s very important that you contact The Personal Injury Lawyers at this time to assess whether you have a common law claim for damages worth pursuing for your hearing loss.

 If your claim for industrial deafness is accepted, you may be entitled to lump sum compensation.
-You will not be entitled to weekly compensation or reimbursement of medical expenses.
+You will not be entitled to weekly compensation or reimbursement of medical expenses such as digital hearing aids and treatments.

 Once your claim has been accepted, you can make a claim every three years from the date the first claim was lodged.

-The percentage of hearing loss assessed in the first claim will be deducted from the assessment of subsequent claims.
+The percentage of hearing loss assessed in the first claim will be deducted from the assessment of subsequent workers compensation claims.

 Claims Have Time Limits